asalga/Python-Primer/python.md

 # Python Primer
-The purpose of this document is to give the reader a basic understanding of Python.
+The purpose of this book is to give the reader a basic understanding of Python.
 Written by [Andor  Salga](https://asalga.wordpress.com).
-Work in progress...

 ## Starting Out
 To begin working with Python, go to the [official site](https://www.python.org/) and navigate to the download section.
 Download and install the Python interpreter.
 You can use this to begin coding.
 Alternatively, you can learn using an online resource, such as [CodeCademy](http://www.codecademy.com/tracks/python)